Tea and taste

 Some interesting research has been conducted on how the serving temperature affects our enjoyment of food and drink.
 Steaming hot dishes may smell delicious, but research has shown that the perception of taste decrease when the temperature goes above 35 °C. It may be that the burning session, when consuming really hot food, could mask the taste sensation to warn us of the danger of hurting ourselves.
 Consequently, the temperature of what you drink will also affect the food you are eating.
 Typically, North American people like ice-cold water at mealtimes, whereas Europeans are happy with not-far-below room temperature, and Asian people often drink hot water or tea while eating.
 So, where do you stand on tea temperature – should it be scalding hot, cool enough to glug, or somewhere in-between?

-Also, last year, an Australian scientist sparked controversy with his claim that the best way to make tea is by using a microwave.
+Also, in 2017, an Australian scientist sparked controversy with his claim that the best way to make tea is by using a microwave.
 Where do you stand on using a kettle or a microwave?
 If you are not sure, why not try a blind tasting test and let us know what you found.

 BTW, coming from York, we must extoll the virtues of Yorkshire Tea.
 A strong black tea, one of the top selling brands in the U.K., produced by The Bettys and Taylors Group, based in Harrogate, Yorkshire.
 The same company owns Bettys Café Tea Rooms, which are traditional tea rooms serving traditional meals - afternoon tea in the one in York is a lovely treat!